-The discussion below briefly highlights the reasons for the substantial weight given by Oklahoma's real property title attorneys to the Standards.
-The development of these Standards is carried out in order to: (1) facilitate title transfers by resolving issues upon which there may be a difference of opinion within the Bar3 by adopting the customary position followed by the vast majority of practicing title attorneys,4 and (2) collect title curative authority in one place.
+In the subsections below I will briefly highlight the reasons for the substantial weight given by Oklahoma's real property title attorneys to the Standards.

+The development of these Standards is carried out (1) to facilitate title transfers by resolving issues upon which there may be a difference of opinion within the Bar (which cannot be solved by a review of the current law) by adopting the customary position followed by the vast majority of practicing title attorneys (so long as the custom being adopted is not contrary to existing law), and (2) to collect title curative authority in one place.